 Ladies and gentlemen, brothers and sisters and our winner is…..

-That is the voice heard from the SafariBookings Empire as this vast land defeated all other safari parks of Africa and came top after voters (both, industry experts and visitors) said through their votes that Tanzania’s Serengeti is the best safari park of Africa.
+That is the voice heard from the SafariBookings Empire as this vast land defeated all other safari parks of Africa and came to the top after voters (both, industry experts and visitors) said through their votes that Tanzania’s Serengeti is the ‘Best Safari Park of Africa’.

-Well, travellers from all over the world, industry experts at least crowned Serengeti this accolade, I am no one to tell you not to include Serengeti in your 10 best things to in Tanzania bucket list.
+Well, travellers from all over the world, industry experts, at least crowned Serengeti this accolade.
+We are in no way telling you not to include Serengeti in your bucket list of the 10 Best Things to in Tanzania.

-Our list of 10 best things to do in Tanzania could go on but the above destinations, activities, archaeological sites & cultural spots, and other attractions have to be some of your favourite things to do and see in Tanzania.
+Our list of 10 Best Things to Do in Tanzania could go on and on, but the above destinations, activities, archaeological sites, cultural spots and other attractions should be some of your favourite things to do and see in Tanzania.

-There are so many reasons to love my country, Tanzania, and one of them is that it’s probably the best place in Africa to get a mixture of wildlife, culture and beach tourism.
+There are so many reasons to love Tanzania and one of them is that it is probably the best place in Africa to get a mixture of wildlife, culture and beaches.

-I promise you, if you haven’t visited yet, you should definitely give Tanzania a top priority in your holiday destinations bucket list.
+If you haven’t visited yet, you should definitely give Tanzania a top priority in your bucket list for your holiday destinations.